 Seek Outside Help

 If your situation has driven you to a place where you feel like there is no getting through to your mom, it is time to seek outside help.
 The type of help may vary depending on your circumstances.
-In many cases, a trusted adult friend of the family who can be objective can serve as a mediator in discussions with your mom.
+In many cases, a trusted adult friend of the family who can be objective and can serve as a mediator in discussions with your mom.
 They can help open channels of communication and help keep the discussion peaceful and fruitful.

 If your situation is more difficult or worse, if you are engaging in risky behaviors (self-cutting), then you need someone with more experience.
 If you go to church, your church may have professional counselors available or the pastor or youth pastor may serve as mediators.
 If none of those options are available, click on this resource.